corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< /tabs >}}

-### FlowLogic annotations
+### `FlowLogic` annotations

+Use annotations to track the interactions between flows.

-Any flow from which you want to initiate other flows must be annotated with the `@InitiatingFlow` annotation.
+* `@InitiatingFlow`: If you plan to initiate additional flows from an initial flow, you must annotate the first flow with `@InitiatingFlow`.

-Additionally, if you wish to start the flow via RPC, you must annotate it with the `@StartableByRPC` annotation:
+* `@StartableByRPC`: If you plan to start the flow via RPC, annotate it with `@StartableByRPC`:

 {{< tabs name="tabs-2" >}}
 {{% tab name="kotlin" %}}